Unordered associative containers (C++)

 In C++, unordered associative containers or unordered associative collections are a group of class templates in the C++ Standard Library that implement hash table variants.
 Being templates, they can be used to store arbitrary elements, such as integers or custom classes.
+Like all other standard library components, they reside in namespace std.

-The following containers are defined in the current revision of the C++ standard: unordered_set, unordered_map, unordered_multiset, unordered_multimap.
-Each of these containers differ only on constraints placed on their elements.
+The following containers are defined in the current revision of the C++ standard: